Need some easy at home at home kids activities? I’ve got you covered!

 Encourage your kids to play a pretend game of library.
 Set up a few books on shelves and let one child be the librarian and the other kids can walk around pretending to check out books.

 44. Play Hide and Seek

 Play a game of hide and go seek around the house.
-Take turns being “it.”
+Let everyone have a turn being the seeker.

 45. Put on a Play

 Help your kids put on a play.
 They can make up the story, get into costumes, and get creative.
 This is such a great way to boost confidence too!
 Invite the grandparents or friends over to watch the production!

 Make your own instruments using items you already have around the house.
 Afterwards pretend you are in a marching band and let the kids march around the house making music with their homemade instrument.